 Ice cubes.
 This might seem like a trivial debate but, and again in the name of perfection, this choice also bears a few considerations.
 First and foremost, you should try to stick to tap water for two very simple reasons: its is normally better than bottled but also you will reduce your drink’s carbon footprint.
 That said it really depends on the quality of the water you usually drink.
 If your region’s tap water quality is dubious and you don’t usually drink it please don’t use that to make ice either (again, if in the Himalayas, I’m pretty sure that you can safely bank on the purity of the ice coating the Annapurna).
 Chauvinistic as I am, I have found Luso water to be the best emergency replacement for tap water.

 I’m partial to pimento-stuffed green olives in my dry martini (for the protein, I try to stay healthy) but other schools may prefer a plain green olive or a small twist of lemon peel.
-Do not use anything else, especially shallots (used in preparing a Gibson), as the taste of onion will overpower the delicate balance of the drink.
+Do not use anything else, especially shallots (used in preparing a Gibson, which is a fine drink, but not the subject of this diatribe), as the taste of onion will overpower the delicate balance of the drink.
 This decision is entirely up to you but please ensure that the olive or lemon peel are clean of other odours, most notably of the brine sometimes used to preserve the olives.
 Black olives, or anything else, are out of the question (and before you ask, yes, even if your sherpa has left the green olives at the last base station).
 A martini “dirty” with brine is not a real drink, it’s just… dirty.

 Fill both your mixing glass and your glass with ice.
 Store the ice-filled glass in the fridge while you go through the remaining steps.

-Pour a little vermouth into the mixing glass.
-About half to a full shot (1.5 cl) is enough, depending on how strong you want your cocktail to be.
+Pour a little vermouth into the mixing glass, about half a shot (15 ml) is enough, depending on how strong you want your cocktail to be.
 Alternatively you can follow Noel Coward’s advice in preparing the Dry Martini with no vermouth at all and just “wave the finished concoction in the general direction of Italy”, or Winston Churchill’s which seemed to consist of taking a focused look at the closed vermouth bottle.

 Stir the vermouth (do not shake), so that the ice is fully coated in it.
 Let it chill for a few seconds and pour most of the vermouth out of the mixing glass.
 I personally pour all of it out, relying on the vermouth-scented ice cubes for the final flavour, but you may need to experiment until you find the proportion that’s perfect for you.
 Remember that this is not a drink which blends vermouth and gin, but rather a vermouth flavoured, very cold, gin.

-Pour the gin in, about 13 cl. of it or whichever amount is needed for the size of your glass (and, by the way, is it clean?)
+Pour the gin in, about 60 ml. of it or whichever amount is needed for the size of your glass (and, by the way, is it clean?)